mujahed-a1i/ConnectIn/README.md

 ```

 # Future Implementation
-In the future I would like to add delete, edit and update functionality to the experiences.
-I would also would like users to be able to connect with one and another through connections.
-Additionally, I aim to introduce instant messaging capabilities
+In the future I would also would like users to be able to connect with one and another through connections.
+Additionally, I aim to introduce instant messaging capabilities.
+I also want users to be able to comment and like each other's posts.